The Nintendo Switch has a huge library of games, and the console is pretty well suited for the city building genre.

 The policies you set, events that happen, and builds you can place are all built around this concept.
 You guide a banana republic from its colonial days through independence and the Cold War.

 The end goal is to come out of this international upheaval as a country that’s capable of standing on its own in the worldwide community.
 You get to choose which way you take the island politically though.

 The game might be a city builder, but you have an entire island on which to build your society.
 This iteration of the series even allows you to work with multiple islands at once, expanding the options for big you can get and how creatively you can work.

 Tropico 6 features expanded options for building a city than in past games.
 There are more buildings, deeper economics, and resource management.
 There’s also a return to deeper politics here, with players able to make election speeches.

 The game is ported nicely to the Switch.
 It allows you to use the touch screen in tablet mode for easier navigation.
-Otherwise, the inputs have been mapped to a controller about as well as they can be.
-This is one of the best city building games on Switch if you’re interested in creating in a lively historical period, with plenty of personality added.
+The inputs have been mapped to a controller about as well as they can be.